 Many online booking tools

-The presence of many online booking tools confuses managers who are unable to correctly evaluate which is right fit for the travelers and organization.
+The presence of many online booking tools confuses managers who are unable to correctly evaluate which is the right fit for the travelers and organization.

 Lost luggage challenges

 Lost luggage costs the travel industry and users billions of dollars each year.
 For instance, it cost airlines around the world over $2.1 billion in 2016.
 When a bag is delayed and somehow gets to the next flight, it could take you days to recover them or never if it lands in wrong hands.
 It is very inconveniencing if you were intending to use the bag.
 Some airlines will reimburse unexpected expenses as a result of the inconvenience, but that's a loss to them.
 An airline can also pay a maximum of $3,500 per passenger on U.S. domestic flights for lost bags if you had paid a checked baggage fee and you file a claim for damages with details.
-It's still loss to them.
+It's still a loss to them.

-Problems with workflows may result to losses when services are sold with outdated prices or available information, loses when price margins can't be easily checked, loses when sales opportunities cannot be shared across the company to facilitate immediate and necessary decision-making, loses when customers aren't able to get real time tour/travel information, and loses when personalized customer/client information is not readily available.
+Problems with workflows may result in losses when services are sold with outdated prices or available information, loses when price margins can't be easily checked, loses when sales opportunities cannot be shared across the company to facilitate immediate and necessary decision-making, loses when customers aren't able to get real-time tour/travel information, and loses when personalized customer/client information is not readily available.
 It may also result to payment difficulties to customers when they are unable to reconcile and manage multiple payment types.
 Deadlines become hard to meet when checking of travel services pricing is done manually.
 These delays make availing of important information to customers impossible and also in turn cause delays in management decision making because important information cannot be shared or derived as needful.

 In addition to increasing possibility for fraud and scams, problems in workflow cause flight delays and missed flights.